daviesesiro/inventory-manager-api/README.md

 - **Payments**: Integration with payment gateways like Paystack.
 - **Webhooks**: Reconcile inventory purchase upon successful payment.
 - **API Documentation**: Easily view API details at `/docs`.

+**Note**: All prices/amounts in this application are treated as kobo (or cents) to ensure precision during calculations and transactions.

 ## Tech Stack